zamfi/cca-computational-practices-fall-2018/hw/week1.md

 2. You'll need a web browser that displays content consistently: [Google Chrome](https://www.google.com/chrome/).
 Download Chrome and install it, if you don't already have it of course!

-3. Download the [HTML file](index.html) printout we looked at in class, and open it with your selected code editor.
+3. Save the [HTML file](https://raw.githubusercontent.com/zamfi/cca-computational-practices-fall-2018/master/hw/index.html) printout we looked at in class, and open it with your selected code editor.
 Also open that file with the Chrome browser -- you should see the same bubbles we saw in calss.

 4. Explore the javascript code inside `index.html`.
 Figure out which numbers you can change to: